drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Firefox

-Firefox replaced major parts of its infrastructure and codebase under the projects [Quantum](https://wiki.mozilla.org/Quantum) and [Photon](https://wiki.mozilla.org/Firefox/Photon/Updates).
-Part of the Quantum project is to replace C++ code with [Rust](https://rust-lang.org/).
-Rust is a systems programming language with a focus on security and thread safety.
-It is expected that Rust adoption will greatly improve the overall security posture of Firefox.
+Firefox modernized major parts of its codebase through the [Quantum](https://wiki.mozilla.org/Quantum) and [Photon](https://wiki.mozilla.org/Firefox/Photon/Updates) projects.
+Quantum includes moving some components from C++ to [Rust](https://rust-lang.org/), a programming language designed to improve memory safety and concurrency safety.

 Firefox offers a comparable security model to Chrome, including a [bug bounty program](https://www.mozilla.org/security/bug-bounty/) for responsible disclosure of vulnerabilities.
 Firefox follows a four-week release cycle.